Duke of Edinburgh Award

 Interested in joining?
 Have a read of the Frequently Asked Questions below to answer your initial questions.

 Already enrolled?
-Check how you are progressing and come see the Squadron Coordinators if you are getting close to finishing so we can help you get your award submission processed.
+Check how you are progressing and come see the Squadron Coordinator if you are getting close to finishing so we can help you get your award submission processed.

 Frequently Asked Questions (FAQs)

 When can I join?
 You have to be 14 years old to commence at the Bronze level, 15 years to commence Silver and 16 years to commenced Gold.

 What is the cost?
 There is a small cost involved with the DEA.
 Contact the Squadron DEA Coordinator for more information.

 How do you sign up to join DEA?
 New participants enrol and complete their award via the DEA website.
 If you wish to register through the AAFC, visit the DEA website www.dukeofed.com.au, click Online Record Book (ORB), and click Login/Register.
 Register as an Award Participant, selecting AAFC as the Operating Authority and 3WGAAFC (NSW) as the award unit.
 You'll need to pay the DEA fee to commence before the enrolment process is complete.

 I'm enrolled through school and I want to complete one section through the AAFC.
 Is this possible?
 Yes.
 If you have a paper book, fill in the relevant section and bring it in to the Squadron for sign-off.
 If you are using the ORB, then speak to the Squadron DEA Coordinator to advise about who can assess you at the Squadron.